-If you have more space for a command center…
+If you have more space for your family command center…

 With the hallway being narrow, there isn’t room for more than what I have here.
-Nearby, on a different wall, I have a coat rack for purses, hats, and jackets, once it gets cold.
+Nearby I have a coat rack for purses, hats, and jackets, once it gets cold.
 If your entryway is bigger than mine, you could designate a landing space for shoes, jackets, and backpacks.

 In my living room, there is a designated space for all electronic devices.
 I have a vintage phone table with a surge protector bar underneath.
 All of the phones and e-readers go on the table at the end of the day with easy access to charge.